Peppermint6443/startup/README.md

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

 - [x] Proper use of Markdown
-- [ ] A concise and compelling elevator pitch
+- [x] A concise and compelling elevator pitch
-- [ ] Description of key features
+- [x] Description of key features
-- [ ] Description of how you will use each technology
+- [x] Description of how you will use each technology
 - [x] One or more rough sketches of your application.
 Images must be embedded in this file using Markdown image references.

 ### Elevator pitch

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
+Are you tire of not knowing if you have enough filament to complete the super cool 3D print you just found?
+Imagine starting a print you are super excited for, only to have the filament run out right before the print finishes.
+Do you leave it on your printer until new filament arrives?
+Do you waste the filament you had left?
+Luckily, with Roll Call, you can avoid this predicament!

+Roll Call is an easy to use website that keeps track of your filament so you don't have to!
+Roll Call allows you to track the amount of filament left on each roll (including color, brand, type, and cost), log print history, and manage your filament stores.

+Don't wait until you ruin another print, let Roll Call take attendance, you focus on creating the next big thing!

 ### Design